 Anti-corruption initiatives

-The FANCL Group Sustainable Procurement Policy sets forth basic rules for relationships with suppliers, and the Trading Partner (Supplier) Guidelines include an anti-corruption clause to ensure that all suppliers are fully aware of these rules.
+The FANCL Group Sustainable Procurement Policy sets forth basic rules for relationships with suppliers, and the FANCL Group Trading Partner (Supplier) Code includes an anti-corruption clause to ensure that all suppliers are fully aware of these rules.

-When negotiating an agreement with a new trading partner, we first carry out an onsite inspection and then confirm that it will comply with the Trading Partner (Supplier) Guidelines before concluding the agreement.
+When negotiating an agreement with a new trading partner, we first carry out an onsite inspection and then confirm that it will comply with the FANCL Group Trading Partner (Supplier) Code before concluding the agreement.
 We also carry out regular surveys and interviews with existing trading partners to check their status regarding compliance with the procurement policy.

 Collaborating with trading partners on sustainable procurement